grafana/agent/docs/configuration/tempo-config.md

         [ username: <string> ]
         [ password: <secret> ]
         [ password_file: <string> ]

+# Configures aggregation of spans by trace.
+# This is of particular interest for processor that benefit from having complete
+# traces, such as tail-based sampling
+#
+# A trace will be considered complete after the defined `wait` duration has
+# passed since its first span arrived to the processors.
+# If the trace is not complete by then, it'll be split into more than one trace.
+#
+# Longer waiting times will increase the number of traces that are correctly
+# grouped.
+However, it will also increase the memory overhead of the processor.
+group_by_trace:

+  # Defines the time to wait for a complete trace before considering it complete
+  [ wait: <duration> | default="5s" ]

+  # Configures the max amount of traces to keep in memory waiting for the duration
+  [ num_traces: <int> | default="1_000_000" ]
 ```

 > **Note:** More information on the following types can be found on the